microsoft/BotFramework-WebChat/test/README.md

 # Automation test framework for Web Chat by using Direct Line API

-> ## Disclaimer : The target audience for this document is towards to Web Chat and Direct Line API contributors.
+> ## Disclaimer: The target audience for this document is towards to Web Chat and Direct Line API contributors.
 Although Direct Line API is underneath the Bot Framework, but to test bots locally, please use the [Microsoft Bot Emulator](https://github.com/Microsoft/BotFramework-Emulator) instead.

-## Overview of the test framework eco-system
+## Overview of the test framework ecosystem

-The test framework is comprised of two major components in the implementation :
+The test framework is comprised of two major components in the implementation:

 * A Web Chat channel hosting bot application.
 * A mock service and client objects which communicates with bot through the Web Chat channel via __DirectLine API__.